ArkanisCorporation/Exec-Hangar/README.md

 - **Dedicated license page**
   - A standalone `license/index.html` view renders the MIT license pulled directly from `LICENSE.md`.
   - Quick nav link returns to the main tracker.
+- **Self timer utility**
+  - Toggle the main view to "Self Timers" to access client-side countdowns for Checkmate, Orbituary, Ruin Station, and supervisor resets.
+  - Each timer runs locally with start/pause, +/- 1 minute nudges, quick resets, and optional chime/desktop notifications when a timer completes.
+- **Location reference cards**
+  - The Maps tab hosts placeholder floor overviews you can swap with real captures for each terminal cluster.
 - **Frame-perfect timings**
   - One complete hangar cycle is **185 minutes and 699 milliseconds**.
   - Skipping that extra 699 ms introduces 5+ seconds of drift per day--over one minute in just two weeks--so the tracker keeps that offset.